samarkhatiwala/tmm/models/current/uvok1.0/README.txt

 model to the TMM: http://kelvin.earth.ox.ac.uk/spk/Research/TMM/Kiel_Jan_2017_updates_to_UVIC2.9.tar.gz or https://thredds.geomar.de/thredds/catalog/open_access/Kiel_Jan_2017_updates_to_UVIC2.9/catalog.html.

-Once you have all the above components, edit Makefile in src/ to set the variables BASE1 to point to the toplevel of Kiel_Jan_2017_updates_to_UVIC2.9; BASE2 to the version 2.9 updates directory; and BASE3 to the main 2.9 source tree.
+Once you have all the above components, set environment and other variables as described at the top of the Makefile.

 Then compile with:
-make smallf
 make tmmuvok